-Antisocial behavior such as negative gossip, cheating, or bullying can be contagious, spreading from individual to individual and rippling through social networks.
-Previous experimental research has suggested that individuals who either experience or observe antisocial behavior become more likely to behave antisocially.
-In this project, one of my MSc students, Ji Eun Kim, and I distinguish between victimization and observation using an observational study.
-We apply temporal network analysis on large-scale digital trace data to study the spread of cheating in online gaming.
-We analyze 1,146,941 matches of the multiplayer online game PlayerUnknown’s Battlegrounds, in which up to 100 players compete individually or in teams against strangers.
-We identify temporal motifs in which a player who is killed by or observes cheaters starts cheating, and evaluate the extent to which these motifs would appear if we preserve the team and interaction structure but assume an alternative sequence of events.
-The results suggest that social contagion is only likely to exist for those who both experience and observe cheating multiple times.
-The findings point to strategies for targeted interventions to stem the spread of cheating and antisocial behavior in online communities, schools, organizations, and sports.
+Antisocial behavior can be contagious, spreading from individual to individual and rippling through social networks.
+Moreover, it can spread not only through third-party influence from observation, just like innovations or individual behavior do, but also through direct experience, via “pay-it-forward” retaliation.
+In this study, Ji Eun Kim (LSE MSc ’20) and I distinguish between the effects of observation and victimization for the contagion of antisocial behavior by analyzing large-scale digital trace data.
+We study the spread of cheating in more than a million matches of an online multiplayer first-person shooter game, in which up to 100 players compete individually or in teams against strangers.
+We identify event sequences in which a player who observes or is killed by a certain number of cheaters starts cheating and evaluate the extent to which these sequences would appear if we preserve the team and interaction structure but assume alternative gameplay scenarios.
+The results reveal that social contagion is only likely to exist for those who both observe and experience cheating, suggesting that third-party influence and “pay-it-forward” reciprocity interact positively.
+In addition, the effect is present only for those who both observe and experience more than once, suggesting that cheating is more likely to spread after repeated or multi-source exposure.
+Approaching online games as models of social systems, we use the findings to discuss strategies for targeted interventions to stem the spread of cheating and antisocial behavior more generally in online communities, schools, organizations, and sports.